steno-aarhus/research/contributing/navigating-github.md

 -   **Repository**: A
     [repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-repositories)
     is everything that is contained within the project.
-In this case, the repository is the website with the \[Issues\], files, and subfolders for this project.
+In this case, the repository is the website with the Issues, files, and subfolders for this project.
 -   **Issue**: An [Issue](https://guides.github.com/features/issues/) is
     a task or to-do item that needs to be completed.
 These to-do items can be assigned to people and can be checked off as being done